-Test a custom inference model¶
+Test custom models¶

 You can test custom models in the Custom Model Workshop.
 Alternatively, you can test custom models prior to uploading them by testing locally with DRUM.